History of DOPS

-Dr. Jim Tucker, Bonner-Lowry Associate Professor of Psychiatry and Neurobehavioral Sciences, became the Director of the Division of Perceptual Studies.
-Dr. Tucker has authored two books thus far on his research into the phenomena of children who claim to remember previous lives.
-His most recent book, Return to Life: Extraordinary cases of Children Who Remember Past Lives was published in 2013, and his first book Life Before Life: A Scientific Investigation of Children’s Memories of Previous Lives was published in 2005.
+Dr. Jim Tucker, Bonner-Lowry Associate Professor of Psychiatry and Neurobehavioral Sciences, became the Director of the Division of Perceptual Studies after Dr. Greyson’s retirement.
+Dr. Tucker has authored two books on his research into the phenomena of children who are remembering previous lives.
+His book, Return to Life: Extraordinary cases of Children Who Remember Past Lives was published in 2013, and his first book Life Before Life: A Scientific Investigation of Children’s Memories of Previous Lives was published in 2005.

 Dr. Tucker now has a fully updated 2-in-1 edition, with a new introduction by the author, combining his bestselling books about children who remember past lives.
 The new book is titled Before: Children’s Memories of Previous Lives and is scheduled to be released mid April of 2021.